fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 #### 9.11: Patientor backend, step4

 Create data type <i>Patient</i> and set up a GET-endpoint <i>/api/patients</i> that returns all patients to the frontend excluding field <i>ssn</i>.
-Use a [utility type](https://www.typescriptlang.org/docs/handbook/utility-types.html) to make sure you are selecting and returning only the wanted.
+Use a [utility type](https://www.typescriptlang.org/docs/handbook/utility-types.html) to make sure you are selecting and returning only the wanted fields.

 In this exercise you may assume that field <i>gender</i> has type <i>string</i>.

-Try the endpoint with browser and ensure that <i>ssn</i> is not included in response:
+Try the endpoint with browser and ensure that <i>ssn</i> is not included in the response:

 ![](../../images/9/22g.png)